helloworldwq/MVPAtesting/README.md

-Quantifying spatial pattern similarity in multivariate analysis using functional anisotropy
+What's in a pattern?
+Examining the type of signal multivariate analysis uncovers at the group level
 ==============
 Overview
 --------------